Big Three Executives: Ford Motor Co. 2019

 Group Vice President, Chief Administrative Officer, General Counsel

-Bradley Gayton leads Ford’s litigation, tax, corporate, and intellectual property efforts.
-He also advises the company’s board of directors and senior management on a wide range of legal issues, and oversees the General Auditor’s Office.
-Gayton had been vice president and general counsel since January 2016.
-He was appointed group VP on June 1, 2017, adding Ford Land and Corporate Services efforts to his oversight.
-He reports to Jim Hackett, Ford president and CEO.
+Gayton leads Ford’s litigation, tax, corporate, and intellectual property efforts.
+He also advises the company’s board of directors and senior management on a wide range of legal issues, and oversees the general auditor’s office.
+Gayton had been VP and general counsel since January 2016.
+He was appointed group VP in 2017 and added Ford Land and Corporate Services efforts to his oversight.
+He reports to Jim Hackett.
 Previously, he was corporate secretary and assistant general counsel.

 Group Vice President, Manufacturing and Labor Affairs

-Johnson was appointed to this role in October 2018 and is responsible for overseeing the operations of 67 assembly, stamping, and powertrain plants worldwide.
-He is also responsible for the company’s worldwide engineering support for stamping, vehicle, and powertrain manufacturing, as well as material planning and logistics, the Ford production system, the manufacturing business office, and labor affairs organizations.
-In his previous assignment as vice president, North America manufacturing, Hettle was responsible for Ford’s North America manufacturing footprint.
+Johnson was appointed to this role in October 2018 and is responsible for the operations of Ford’s worldwide assembly, stamping, and powertrain plants.
+He also leads the company’s global engineering support for stamping, vehicle and powertrain manufacturing, as well as Ford’s material planning and logistics, Ford production system, manufacturing business office, and labor affairs organizations.
+Previously, Johnson served as VP of North America manufacturing and was responsible for more than 30 plants.

 Group Vice President, Sustainability, Environment and Safety Engineering

-Appointed as the company’s top environment and safety officer on Jan.
-1, 2017, Kimberly Pittel is responsible for the continued development and implementation of Ford’s global environment and safety strategy, policy and performance, and its “Blueprint for Sustainability.”
-Before that, she was VP, Sustainability, Environment & Safety Engineering.
+Pittel is responsible for the continued development and implementation of the Ford’s global environment and safety strategy, policy and performance, and its “Blueprint for Sustainability.”
+Before that, she was VP, sustainability, environment and safety engineering.
 Pittel also served as executive director, global supplier technical assistance, and was responsible for establishing product launch and supplier quality processes to improve vehicle quality.
 She began her career at Ford in 1985.

 Vice President, Global Chief Data and Analytics Officer

-Paul Ballew leads Ford’s global data and analytics teams.
-He has served as global chief data and analytics officer since December 2014, with the responsibility for establishing and growing the company’s data operations.
-Before joining Ford, He worked at Dun & Bradstreet, where he was responsible for the firm’s global data and analytic activities and strategic consulting.
-Previously, he served as senior VP for customer insight and analytics at Nationwide Insurance and was GM’s executive director for global market analysis.
+Ballew leads Ford’s global data and analytics teams.
+He served as global chief data and analytics officer since December 2014, with the responsibility for establishing and growing the company’s data and analytics operations.
+Before joining Ford, Ballew worked at Dun & Bradstreet and was responsible for the firm’s global data and analytic activities and strategic consulting practice.
+Previously, he was senior VP for customer insight and analytics at Nationwide Insurance, and was GM’s executive director for global market analysis.